Zeswen/Save-Princess-Giorgio/instructions.md

 #Game {
 Purpose: Defeat the waves for 30 seconds each that appear every (counter % (decreases every wave)) to defend the beautiful princess giorgio
 }

+#Timer {
+  If already var wave1 is true after completing wave1 it'll pass to the next if statement, after 30s of wave stopEnemyfunction will stop generating em }